liferay/liferay-docs/discover/deployment/articles-dxp/07-monitoring-liferay/02-advanced-monitoring.markdown

 ![Figure 2: Monitoring the application server during a load gives you valuable information on your system's performance.](../../images-dxp/dynatrace02.png)

-Returning to the root level lets you view performance metrics from other parts of the environment.
-For example, clicking the database component (e.g., *MySQL*) shows database transactions---you can view this without installing an agent, but deploying a separate database agent is optional because the Dynatrace Collector contains database management functionality out of the box (see [Database Monitoring](https://community.dynatrace.com/community/display/DOCDT65/Database+Monitoring).
+The root level shows performance metrics from other parts of the environment.
+For example, the database component (e.g., *MySQL*) shows database
+transactions: you can view this without installing an agent.
+Deploying a separate database agent is optional because the Dynatrace Collector contains database management functionality out of the box (see [Database Monitoring](https://community.dynatrace.com/community/display/DOCDT65/Database+Monitoring).

 ![Figure 3: You can view live database transactions.](../../images-dxp/dynatrace04-db.png)